MicrosoftDocs/visualstudio-docs/docs/ide/reference/accessibility-products-and-services-from-microsoft.md

 ##  <a name="windows"></a> Accessibility features of Windows

  The Windows operating system has many built-in accessibility features that are useful for individuals who have difficulty typing or using a mouse, are blind or have low vision, or who are deaf or hard-of-hearing.
 The features are installed during Setup.
-For more information about these features, see Help in Windows and the [Microsoft Accessibility Web site](http://go.microsoft.com/fwlink/?LinkId=8431).
+For more information about these features, see Help in Windows and the [Microsoft Accessibility](http://go.microsoft.com/fwlink/?LinkId=8431) website.

 ### Free step-by-step tutorials

  Microsoft offers a series of step-by-step tutorials that provide detailed procedures for adjusting the accessibility options and settings on your computer.
 This information is presented in a side-by-side format so that you can learn how to use the mouse, the keyboard, or a combination of both.

- To find step-by-step tutorials for Microsoft products, see the [Microsoft Accessibility Web site](http://go.microsoft.com/fwlink/?LinkId=8431).
+ To find step-by-step tutorials for Microsoft products, see the [Microsoft Accessibilit](http://go.microsoft.com/fwlink/?LinkId=8431) website.

 ### Assistive technology products for Windows